USB notes

 Can I give my DIY device a custom name?

-tl;dr: not really, at least not easily
+- not really, at least not easily and probably not without paying (with a few informal exceptions)

 This would mostly just matter to what is shown in device manager.